HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 There are two way(s) to create and deploy custom secrets:

 **By Kubectl Command**\
-This is the preferred way of creating secret inside a cluster, kubernetes will handle the encoding of the key-value pairs in a base64-encoding format.
+This is the preferred way of creating secret inside a cluster, Kubernetes will handle the encoding of the key-value pairs in a base64-encoding format.

 ```console
 $ kubectl create secret generic <secret-name> --from-literal=<key1>=username --from-literal=<key2>=password --namespace=<namespace>